gluent/goe/docs/gcp_setup.md

 #### goe_gcs_role

-Note that the role grant is bound to the staging bucket, no project wide access is granted.
+Note that the role grant is bound to the staging bucket.
+No project-wide access is granted.
 ```
 gcloud iam roles create goe_gcs_role --project ${PROJECT} \
 --title="GOE Cloud Storage Access" \